Arnold-n/P1P2MQTT/README.md

 I hope this project is valuable for you, so that you can help reduce CO2 emissions.
 You can support this project by sharing your experiences and log files, buying an interface, sponsoring this project or [buying me a coffee](https://www.buymeacoffee.com/arnoldniessen).
 It helps to bring functionality to other models.

+## Warning

+Any use is entirely at your own risk (CC BY-NC-ND 4.0 Section 5 applies, for earlier versions GPL sections 11 and 12 apply).
+Take care when using control modes. **Do not use E\_SERIES firmware images for SKY/VRV models**.
+There is always a risk when you write to the bus based on reverse engineering and assumptions that unexpected things happen or break.
+Reading without writing should be safe though.
+My system has been running continuously in controller mode (writing and reading) for 3 years now.
+Still, use is entirely at your own risk.

 **New design: P1P2-ESP-interface v1.1**

 ![P1P2-ESP-interface.png](circuits/P1P2-ESP-interface.png)